Become part of the Design School

 If you do not have the required qualifications, but do have professional experience, you may be eligible to gain credit for previous learning and experience through the Accreditation of Prior and Experiential Learning (APeL) i.e. professional experience or a combination of courses and work experience.

 All classes are conducted in English.
-If English is not your first language, we strongly recommend you send us an English language test score together with your application to prove your level of proficiency.
-If you have booked a test or are awaiting your results, please clearly indicate this on your application form.
-When you have received your test score, please send it to us immediately.
+If English is not your first language, we strongly recommend you let us know your English language test score in your application.
+If you have booked a test or are awaiting your results, please clearly indicate this in your application.
+When asked to upload a CV as part of your application, please include any information about your English test score.

 For further details regarding international admissions and advice please visit the Study at UAL International pages.